 Since there are no branches you’d normally need to go to an HSBC or a Post Office to pay in a cheque with First Direct.
 However, in June 2020 the bank added the option to do this via the app, or you can also post them to the bank.

 I found the feature in the “More” tab at the bottom of the app.
 There’s is a maximum cheque value of £500 and a daily limit of £1,000.

 HSBC has a maximum cheque value of £500 and a daily limit of £750.
 You can find the feature in the “Move Money” section of the app.

-The App for a B account, from Clydesdale and Yorkshire Banks, allows cheques up to £500 as long as they weren’t signed more than six months ago.
+The app for a Virgin Money, allows cheques up to £500 as long as they weren’t signed more than six months ago.
 You’ll find it via the menu in the top right-hand corner.

 Banks where you can’t pay in a cheque with your phone

 Since they don’t have any branches you can pop in to, you’ll actually have to post any cheques in!
-Both, however, have Freepost addresses for this so you don’t need to fork out for a stamp.
+However, there is a Freepost address for this so you don’t need to fork out for a stamp.
 But this does mean it can take a while.
 The Monzo website says it can be three weeks before you see the money in your account.